hentity/site/posts/pacman.md

 1. A way of finding legal moves from a given game state.
 2. A transition function that, given an input state and an action, generates the resulting state.

-Fortunately, these are implemented by the `getLegalActions` and `generateSuccessor` function respectively in Berkeley's base code.
+Fortunately, these are implemented by the `getLegalActions` and `generateSuccessor` functions respectively in Berkeley's base code.

 ### Evaluation